Ohio University Southern Campus: Ohio University Proctorville Center

 Ohio University Proctorville Center began offering classes in trailers at the Lawrence County Fairgrounds at Proctorville in the late 1970s.
 It moved to schools in Chesapeake and at Fairland before opening a new center on Ohio State Route 7 in downtown Proctorville in 1992.
 An increase in enrollment led to cramped conditions and calls for a new facility.

 In 2000, Proctorville resident Marshall L. Smith donated land on Ohio State Route 775 for the new Proctorville Center.
-Design work for the 17000 sqft structure began in 2004.
+Design work for the 17000 ft2 structure began in 2004.
 Groundbreaking for the new building was held on July 12, 2005.
 It was completed in September 2006 for $4.9 million, most of which came from donations from the community.
 The structure included 14 classrooms and was named Greg Smith Hall in honor of Marshall L. Smith's late son.

 On March 14, 2023, Ohio University announced its intentions to sell the Proctorville Campus, stating the center has had declining enrollment and decreased revenues.
 In a letter, university president Hugh Sherman said, "In discussions with our staff at the Proctorville Center, additional reviews of the facility use over the past several years, and enrollment projections, we have determined that it is in the university's best interest to move forward with the sale of the Proctorville Center."

 On October 12, 2023, Collins Career Technical Center acquired OU's Southern campus for $1.4 million.
 Collins Superintendent Adam M. Pittis said the center would move its allied health services adult classes to its new Proctorville Campus.